AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: BBN physics and cosmology

 They can be computed through statistical mechanics to give for photons:

 and for neutrinos:

 where $N_\nu$ is the number of Standard Model neutrino species, modified by the non-exact relativistic behaviour of $e^\pm$ to the value $N_\nu = 3.046$ \cite{2015PhRvD..91h3505N}.
-The factor $T_\nu/T = (4/11)^{1/3}$ comes from the neutrino decoupling which happens before BBN.
+The temperature discrepancy $T_\nu/T = (4/11)^{1/3}$ comes from the neutrino decoupling which happens before BBN.

 On the other hand, we parametrise the sums of $e^\pm$ densities and pressures thanks to the modified Bessel functions $K_i$ \cite{Chandra1939}:

 where we have defined the adimensioned electron mass $z = m_e/T$ and chemical potential $\phi_{e^-} = -\phi_{e^+} \equiv \phi_e = \mu_e/T$ and: